Ortovoxx/BritishNationalCipherChallenge/README.md

                 (Solution7text.pdf)
 - 2010 part 8B: photo of the "first half" of the deck of cards (we have the final photo that reveals the solution)
-- 2015 part 8B: the original photo of the deck (we have one after two more cards were added)
+- 2015 part 8B: the original photo of the deck (we have one after two more cards were added, and have a reconstruction of the original)

-This cipher has not been completed.
-If you have the missing information, please make a comment in the "issues" section.

-- 2005 part 8B (at the moment, the solution is only present as an Excel worksheet from one of the competitors)

 For those who care about such things, these posters are missing: